Chapter 1. Midnight memories

 Last time I saw him was four years ago in England, somewhere west of Birmingham.
 My father had some work there and it was my birthday, so we thought it would be a good family vacation.

 And here he was today, standing in my bedroom.
-Four feet tall at most, and fat as a hog, he was a strange sight indeed, and to top it all, with a pointed Gandalf hat on his head.
+Four feet tall at most, fat as a hog, he was a strange sight indeed, what with his fancy accent and all, and to top it off, with a pointed Gandalf hat on his head.
+He looked like a crossover between Gimli from LOTR and Big Ears from Noddy.

 “And what about you?
 Didn’t you call yourself an outcast the last time we met?”